 Methods

 A systematic review of the literature was performed through the Web of Science database (https://webofknowledge.com/).
-Eligibility criteria included any publication following keywords in the topic: (“urban ecology” or “urban environment”) and (coast or marine), where words as “environment” and “coast” were truncated to use their derivations.
+Eligibility criteria included any publication following keywords in the topic: (“urban ecology” or “urban environment”) and (coast or marine), where words as “environment” and “coast” were truncated to use their derivations (environment* and coast*, respectively).
 The period of the search included from 1975 until December 2019.
 Selection of articles was made with a decision tree (Fig. 1), where the urban centre, marine studies, and biodiversity approach had to be checked for any articles to be included.
 Fulfilling the requirement for inclusion, publications were classified in ecology in the city, ecology of the city or ecology for the city following the paradigms established by Pickett et al. (2016).
+Studies were counted just once for each paradigm.
 Grey-literature was not incorporated in the selection.

 Each article collected was categorized by publication year, author’s name, type of publication, author's affiliation country, study country, and study city.
-After examinig each paper they were categorized according to disciplinary focus, study approach, type of analysis, main research object, study model, and coastal environment.
+After examining each paper they were categorized according to disciplinary focus, study approach, type of analysis, main research object, study model, and coastal environment.
 A list of categories, their definitions and example references can be found in Table 1.
 Articles were classified by two of the authors independently.
 Results were then compared and discrepancies resolved with the participation of a third author.
+For each category, articles were counted just once.

 City’s population data were obtained from the United Nations (2019) compendium.
 Urban centres classification was modified from the United Nations (2014) and Barragán and Andrés (2015).
 This classification includes: 1) Non-urban areas, which have less than 100,000 inhabitants, 2) small cities, between 100,000 and 500,000 inhabitants, 3) medium cities, between 500,000 and 1 million, 4) large cities, between 1 and 5 million, 5) very large cities, between 5 and 10 million, and 5) megacities, with more than 10 million.

 Characterization of articles according to urban ecology paradigms included the number of studies found for each paradigm, countries, year of publications, disciplinary focus, research approach, type of analysis, and main research objective.
-To examine the interaction among articles´ paradigms, we analysed the co-citations to other articles in our data base using the web of Science database, and carried out a network analysis.
+To examine the interaction among articles´ paradigms, we analysed the co-citations to other articles in our data base using the Web of Science database, and carried out a descriptive analysis of the network.
+We did not used topological measurements of the network, but rather describe its directionality.
+This analysis was developed with package bibliometrix (Aria and Cuccurullo 2017), which allowed modifications in the code to create a new relationship between articles and their co-citations.
 The analysis included extracting every reference from each article that was selected in this review and the selection of cited articles that were already part of the article selection.
 Consequently, there was a tagging for each article cited with corresponding paradigm classification and these were plotted to unveil the relationship among paradigms used.

 Classification, data analysis, and figures were prepared in R ( R Core Team 2020) using RStudio (RStudio Team 2019).
 For data analysis, packages tidyverse (Wickham 2017a), dplyr (Wickham et al. 2017), purrr (Henry and Wickham 2017), broom (Robinson 2017), and stringr (Wickham 2017b) were used.
 Graphs and maps were plotted with ggplot2 (Wickham 2009) and gridextra (Auguie 2016).
-Network analysis was developed with package bibliometrix (Aria and Cuccurullo 2017), which allowed modifications in the code to create a new relationship between articles and their co-citations.

 Results